gboehl/dynare/src/source/the-model-file.rst

 .. command::  model_local_variable VARIABLE_NAME [LATEX_NAME]... ;

-    This optional command declares a model local variable.
-See :ref:`conv` for the syntax of VARIABLE_NAME.
+    |br| This optional command declares a model local variable.
+See
+    :ref:`conv` for the syntax of VARIABLE_NAME.
 As you can create model local variables on the fly in the model block (see :ref:`model-decl`), the interest of this command is primarily to